ali-rasteh/SNN_TOR_VPN/README.md

-# PIR-SNN-TOR-VPN: Encrypted Internet traffic classification using a supervised Spiking Neural Network
+# SNN_TOR_VPN: Encrypted Internet Traffic Classification Using a Supervised Spiking Neural Network

-Internet traffic recognition is an essential tool for access providers since recognizing applications related to different data packets transmitted on a network help them define adapted priorities.
-That means, for instance, high capacity requirements for an audio conference and, low ones for a file transfer.
-The intended effect is to enhance users’ experience.
-Nevertheless, internet traffic is increasingly encrypted which makes classic traffic recognition techniques, such as payload inspection, ineffective.
-Thus, this research aims at doing the same thing using machine learning techniques for encrypted traffic classification, looking only at packet size and time of arrival.
-Spiking neural networks (SNN), largely inspired by how biological neurons operate, were used for their ability to recognize time-related data packet features.
-Furthermore, such SNNs could be implemented efficiently on neuromorphic hardware with a low energy footprint.
+Internet traffic recognition is essential for access providers since it helps them define adapted priorities in order to enhance user experience, e.g., a high priority for an audio conference and a low priority for a file transfer.
+As internet traffic becomes increasingly encrypted, the main classic traffic recognition technique, payload inspection, is rendered ineffective.
+Hence this paper uses machine learning techniques looking only at packet size and time of arrival.
+For the first time, Spiking neural networks (SNNs), which are inspired by biological neurons, were used for this task for two reasons.
+Firstly, they can recognize time-related data packet features.
+Secondly, they can be implemented efficiently on neuromorphic hardware.
+Here we used a simple feedforward SNN, with only one fully connected hidden layer, and trained in a supervised manner using the new method known as Surrogate Gradient Learning.
+Surprisingly, such a simple SNN reached an accuracy of 95.9% on ISCX datasets, outperforming previous approaches.
+Besides better accuracy, there is also a significant improvement in simplicity: input size, the number of neurons, trainable parameters are all reduced by one to four orders of magnitude.
+Next, we analyzed the reasons for this good performance.
+It turns out that, beyond spatial (i.e., packet size) features, the SNN also exploits temporal ones, mainly the nearly synchronous (i.e., within a 200ms range) arrival times of packets with specific sizes.
+Taken together, these results show that SNNs are an excellent fit for encrypted internet traffic classification: they can be more accurate than conventional artificial neural networks (ANN), and they could be implemented efficiently on low-power embedded systems.

-Content:
-- Bibliography:
-  * "bibliography": complete bibliography report
-  * "Recap articles": quick sum up of relevant references
-  * Folder "Articles": articles for the bibliography

-- Internet_traffic:
-  * "Dataset_repartition": sample repartition between training, validation and testing datasets
-  * "IP_adresses_dictionnary": each histogram name contains 4 numbers.
-The first two correspond to IP     adresses (the last two to port numbers).
-  * Folder "Processing programs": Python programs used to process original dataset

-- SNN:
-  * "data, models, optim, utils": Python programs to run the notebook
-  * "Labels": list of labels
-  * Folder "Dataset": CSV-files containing packet' size and time of arrival for each histogram
-  * Folder "Model and results": information about the proposed model (parameters, performances, saved model)
-  * Folder "Notebook": the notebook to run